 - Requirements for getting a library card:

-- Must be a resident of the Commonwealth of Virginia (Proof of residence is required if address on valid ID is incorrect)
+- Must be a resident of Richmond County (non-County residents visiting our library with a Virginia driver’s license may also get a card).
+Proof of residence is required if address on valid ID is incorrect.

 How do I get a library card?

 - In-person: All visitors who meet the above requirements may receive a library card by coming to the Richmond County Public Library and asking for assistance from the service desk staff.